Man charged with murder after 2-year-old found dead in stolen SUV after his dad was shot and killed

 Police said officers broke the glass to get to the child and tried to revive him, but it was too late.
 The cause of death will be determined by an autopsy, but officials said it could be heat exhaustion.

+Neighbors said they likely passed the SUV parked on the street but had no idea a child was inside.
+There are still questions about whether the suspect knew the child was in the car.

+"I feel so bad, we could have done something, I know we could have," one neighbor said.

-Police later released surveillance video of a man believed to be the shooter.
+HPD later released surveillance video of a man believed to be the shooter at a store near the shooting scene.
 The slim Black male was wearing a white shirt with black shorts and a distinctive black Raiders cap.
 He appeared to have long facial hair around the chin area.

+Police tracked him down early Wednesday at an apartment complex near where Michael Essien was shot to death.

 Houston police are asking anyone with information on the suspect or these two incidents to call their homicide division at 713-308-3600 or Crime Stoppers at 713-222-8477.